 Women are not only underrepresented offscreen, we also see them less often on screen, TV and in streaming media.
 With NEROPA Neutral Roles Parity Belinde Ruth Stieve has developed a method to counteract this situation and help to change scripts in a more gender equal and diverse direction.
-The method is performed by a steering group of three within a filmproduction who follow a comprehensible, systematic and straightforward way – not by adding additional characters, but by converting a number of neutral (formerly male) roles into females.
+The method is performed by a steering group of three within a filmproduction who follow a comprehensible, systematic and straightforward procedure, in the end they don’t add additional characters, but convert a number of neutral (formerly male) roles into females.

 The first step is the production’s decision to adopt the method NEROPA – Neutral Roles Parity.

 Then a team of three people is appointed to implement the method, ideally representing different departments like casting, directing, production, script writing, commissioners etc..
 They will check the script and the roles and mark them according to their gender, as implied by role names (Frederic, Lisa), labels (Mr. Harrison, mother), pronouns in dialogues or instructions (he, him, she, her) or contexts (“someone from fathers’ self-help group”, “member of women‘s gym“) etc.